 Methodology: How we select, test, and rank the best options on the market

 Range and charging time: Although comfortable interiors and fast accelerations are nice, in terms of daily use, those two factors are going to be the most important.
-They’re also factors unique to electric cars, which made them a prime focus as we put together our 2021 guide.
+They’re also factors unique to electric cars, which made them a prime focus as we put together our 2022 guide.

 Frequently asked questions about luxury electric cars

 The most luxurious electric car is the Mercedes-Benz EQS.
 It truly offers a comfortable, upgraded experience in a sustainable package.
 Check our ranking of the best luxury electric cars of 2022 to discover the full list.

-The Ford Mustang Mach-E is the best budget electric car of 2021; we’ve found that its power and styling are, for its comparatively low price, a fantastic value for the money – particularly when you factor in the American brand’s sustainable focus.
+The Ford Mustang Mach-E is the best budget electric car of 2022; we’ve found that its power and styling are, for its comparatively low price, a fantastic value for the money – particularly when you factor in the American brand’s sustainable focus.